LeeChowCA/recipe-extraction/README.md

   - Try different perspectives/interpretations
   - Set thinking limits before generating final answer, so it doesn't form an infinite loop

-- **Backend involved**: Add another confirmation button, once users are satisfied with the JSON, can upload the JSON into DB, for most of well structured recipe, this would be very practical.

 ### Accuracy by Recipe Type